Ilseemerich5/E-commerce-Customer-Churn-Analysis-with-SQL-Power-BI-and-Python/Phase 2.1: ETL (Extract, Transform, Load).md

   - This script merged the final two columns into a single column, ensuring a consistent 10-column structure across all rows.

 ### 2. Data Cleaning and Transformation
-- Columns in JSON format (product_id, quantity, item_price) were transformed into structured and analyzable data using Python.
+- Columns in JSON format (product_id, quantity, item_price) were transformed into structured and analyzable data using SQL.

 ### 3. Key Variable Generation
 - **total_purchases**: Total number of purchases per customer.